jeanbatista/TransformaValorMonetarioExtenso/README.md

-# Transforms monetary value into text
+# Transforms monetary value into text, with JAVA
-Application that transforms monetary value into text, with JUnit.
+Application that transforms monetary value into text, with JAVA JUnit.

 ## Run the app